How to deploy fonts using Intune

 }

 1. Download Microsoft Win32 Content Prep Tool.
-Its a zip file therefore extract its contents into a folder.
+It’s a zip file, Extract its contents into a folder.

-1. Create an empty folder for example C:\output or anywhere you like.
+2. Create an empty folder, for example, C:\output, or anywhere else.

-1. Repackage the DeployFonts folder to .intunewin file using IntuneWinAppUtil.exe which can be located in Microsoft Win32 Content Prep Tool.
+3. Repackage the DeployFonts folder to a .intunewin file using IntuneWinAppUtil.exe in the Microsoft Win32 Content Prep Tool.

 .\IntuneWinAppUtil.exe -c "C:\DeployFonts\" -s InstallFonts.ps1 -o C:\output

-1. Once the command completes successfully, you can check c:\output folder where .intunewin file is created.
-We will use this file later during Intune Windows app (win32) deployment.
+1. Once the command is executed successfully, you can check the c:\output folder where the .intunewin file is created.
+We will use this file later to create a Windows app (win32) deployment.

 Install fonts .intunewin file created successfully